yfuna/cl-test-more/README.markdown

 The advantages of CL-TEST-MORE are:

-* Just one file to load
+* need to load just one file
-* Test with just simple functions
+* test with just simple functions
-* Result format is "Test Anything Protocol"
+* report results with "Test Anything Protocol" format

 ## Synopsis